ibm-cloud-docs/sell/software-catalog-details.md

 {: pre}
 {: curl}

-For more information, see [Partner Center Sell API](/apidocs/partner-center-sell#update-catalog){: external}.

 ### Providing your documentation link
 {: #catalog-docs-api}
 {: api}

-You can provide a link to your product's warranted documentation by calling the Partner Center Sell API as shown in the following sample request.
+You can provide a link to your product's warranted documentation by calling the [Partner Center Sell API](/apidocs/partner-center-sell#update-catalog){: external} as shown in the following sample request.
 The example adds the `https://myproduct.com/docs/documentation-of-my-product` documentation link to your product page:

 ```bash
 curl --request PATCH \